yousuketakada/refactoring_example/doc/memo.md

 `play` has been computed from `perf` so that there was actually no need to pass it as a parameter at all.
 [_Extract Function_](https://refactoring.com/catalog/extractFunction.html)
-can be less complicated (because less variables will go out of scope), if we have removed such temporary variables in advance;
+can be less complicated (because less variables will go out of scope) if we have removed such temporary variables in advance;
 this is another useful refactoring called
 [_Replace Temp with Query_](https://refactoring.com/catalog/replaceTempWithQuery.html).